 Sunday dinner with relatives was comfortable.
-Whether we liked the relatives or not, we were a tribe.
-It would have been the same for my friends, though we didn’t bother ourselves with talking about this ordinariness unless some relative did something outrageous, like fall down drunk.
+Whether we liked them or not, we were a tribe.
+It would have been the same for my friends, though we didn’t bother ourselves with talking about the ordinariness of Sunday suppers unless some relative did something outrageous, like fall down drunk.
 No one ever did that though.
 Our behaviour was from some unwritten rule book about Canadian middle-class refinement.
 Getting drunk was not classy.
 Neither was a woman with too much makeup.
 Good heavens (as the adults said), if a woman’s slip was showing (below her dress) one woman would quietly say so to the offender, who then would retreat to the bathroom to hike it up.
 I’m not at all nostalgic about slips or garter belts or pads or any of the unmentionables.
 I figure they were unmentionable because they were so awful.

-If it was a supper with lots of people, it had a kids’ table in the kitchen.
-A kids’ table was even better than pop.
+If it was a supper with lots of people it had a kids table in the kitchen.
+A kids table was even better than pop.
 It meant we could freely play with our food, like build mashed potato castles with moats to be flooded with rivers of gravy.
 Adults were always telling us not to play with our food, that it would be cold by the time we got to eating it.
 Why do kids grow up to be adults who think kids care about hot food?
 I know I have.

 Adults were BORING.
 Their table talk was usually farm news or political discussions (this is when the spirited came out).
 The only showing off we kids were allowed to do, if we had to be at the adult table, was to be silent.
 School was not considered a topic.
-Probably because we didn’t think to report Billy’s top marks but instead remarked on his most interesting feature, his ability to fart on demand.
+Probably because we didn’t think to report Billy’s top marks, but instead remarked on his most interesting feature, his ability to fart on demand.
 Being stuck at that table meant listening to the adults.
 No surprise, I formed many of my current political beliefs from their conversations.

-There came a time when my oldest sister participated in the adult conversation and no longer sat at the kids’ table.
+There came a time when my oldest sister participated in the adult conversation and no longer sat at the kids table.
 This was a right of passage though I’m pretty sure she thought the whole lot of us – kids and adults – were a waste of her time.
 That’s the way it is for 17 year-olds, then and now.

 Today, Sunday dinner time, in the summer anyway, is filled with the sound of weed eaters and power washers.
 It seems like an odd time to want to do those chores.
 That time will always be quiet time for me even if there is no meal.